 History of Athletic Training at EKU: Part 3 - From Graduate to Full-Time Athletic Trainers

-At this point, athletic training at EKU began to develop quickly.
+At this time, athletic training at EKU began to develop quickly.
 The University of Kentucky and other SEC schools had already established full-time athletic training positions.
 And though it wasn’t common practice in the OVC, Murray State led the charge by hiring the first full-time AT in the conference.
 It was time for EKU to make that same step and so, a position was posted leading to EKU’s first full-time athletic trainer, David Huffstettler.

 Unfortunately, at the time of this report, not much information could be found on Mr. Huffstettler other than that his tenure was relatively short.
 He worked at EKU from the summer/fall of 1965 for 4 years and was followed by Ken Murray in 1969.
-After leaving EKU, Ken Huffstettler would work at Baylor University, the University of South Carolina, and the University of Toledo.
+After leaving EKU, David Huffstettler would work at Baylor University, the University of South Carolina, and the University of Toledo.
 While at the University of South Carolina, he would work for coach Paul Dietzel who would later become commissioner of the Ohio Valley Conference in which EKU is a member.
 Coach Dietzel would work to establish athletic training staffs at all OVC institutions while acting as commissioner.

 When Ken Murray was hired in 1969, he came to EKU with experience ranging from the high school to the professional sports setting.1 He began just as the current Roy Kidd Stadium was being completed.
 His athletic training facility was across campus in the original athletic training facility within the Weaver Physical Education Building but games in that fall were played on the new field.
 As he was starting his career at EKU, changes within the profession and the creation of certification were just occurring.
 He became certified and may have been the first certified AT at EKU.
-His certification number was D9-41, marking him as the 41st certified AT in the Southeast Athletic Trainers’ Association (SEATA).
+His certification number was D9-41, marking him as the 41st certified AT in the Southeast Athletic Trainers’ Association.

 Ken remained at EKU until 1976 and during his tenure he created a lot of “first-time” opportunities.
 He was the first to hire certified graduate assistant athletic trainers and the first full-time female athletic trainer at EKU, Darcy Shariver.
 He became the first tenured AT faculty on campus, who also worked with sports covering football, baseball, track and basketball.
 Lastly, he was part of the team to work on the creation of EKU’s first athletic training curriculum.
 This curriculum was developed with another faculty member, Dr. Paul Motley, who taught physical education courses and was connected to EKU’s Athletic Training program as the student aide working with Chris Patrick, EKU’s first Graduate Assistant, Head Athletic Trainer.